yanzhen4/yanzhen4.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Master student at Stanford's MSCS program.
+I am an incoming Master student at Stanford MSCS program.

 Prior to Stanford, I received my B.Sc. degree in Computer Science at the University of Illinois Urbana-Champaign, advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/) and [Prof. Jiaxuan You](https://cs.stanford.edu/people/jiaxuan/).
 I visited the University of Pennsylvania in Summer 2024, working with [Prof. Dan Roth](https://www.seas.upenn.edu/~danroth/).